seppeljordan/nix-prefetch-github/docs/README.rst

      --verbose, -v         Print additional information about the programs execution.
 This is useful if you want to issue a bug report.
+     --quiet, -q           Print less information about the programs execution.
      --nix                 Output the results as valid nix code.
      --json                Output the results in the JSON format --version             show program's version number and exit